LaughingSun/djsom/README.md

-# ajsodm
+# djsom
-A javascript object data manager
+A data javascript object manager

 Most databases use a data store that data is pushed and pulled from.